-Chemical products are defined as NAMA products in chapters 28 to 39.
-Tariffs are set to 0 in 5 years in developed countries.
-Developing members can bind 4% of national chemical tariff lines at 4%, provided that they do not exceed 4% of the total value of the Member's chemical products imports; this result is to be achieved in 10 years.
+that they do not exceed 4% of the total value of the Member's chemical products imports; this result is to be achieved in 10 years.

+Next is machinery and then electronics.
+In these two sectors, the more ambitious option is to set the bound tariffs to zero.
 For machinery defined as agricultural equipment, construction equipment, power generating machinery and equipment and pumps, valves, compressors and filtration equipment tariffs are set to 0 in 4 years in developed countries.
 Developing countries can bind up to 4% of national industrial tariff lines at 5%, provided that they do not exceed 4% of the total value of the Member's industrial machinery imports; liberalisation is to be achieved in 7 years.
 For electronics tariffs are reduced to 0 in 3 years by developed countries, while developing members can bind up to 5% of national electronics tariff lines at 5%, provided that they do not exceed 5% of the total value of the Member's electronics imports and should reduce their tariffs in 5 years.

-This tariff cut concerns all developed countries (including Korea) and the following developing: Argentina, Brazil, Chile, Colombia, Peru, Paraguay, Uruguay, Mexico, China, India, Indonesia, Malaysia, Philippines, Taiwan, Thailand.
-As for environmental goods, we use the official list of corresponding products and implement a zero tariff initiative.
+This tariff cut concerns all developed countries (including Korea) and the following developing countries: Argentina, Brazil, Chile, Colombia, Peru, Paraguay, Uruguay, Mexico, China, India, Indonesia, Malaysia, Philippines, Taiwan, Thailand.